SystemSpace/Compendium/compendium.rst

 For a mage, what is there in terms of ease of use?
 They don't have to program their spell from start to finish every time they are going to execute it, right?
   You can set up simple magic which you can execute super fast to alias to large spells.

+Is it possible to use magic to alter the properties of a projectile on the go?
+Right as you shoot them?
+  Yes, this is very commonly done.

+How destructive can magic from a single mage get?
+  Depends on how powerful they are.

+what would you say about the average mage, in terms of destructive capability?
+  Mmm, if expending all their energy they can do a bit.

 System Parameters
 -----------------